Mahmood-M-Ali/FlowIC50/readme.md

 - **Unstained**: No fluorescent staining
 - **Annexin V-FITC only**: Single positive control
 - **PI only**: Single positive control

-The application calculates a compensation matrix using classical spillover correction (Roederer, 2001).
+- In the current version, the application is optimized for analyzing cells stained with Propidium Iodide (PI) and Annexin V. However, the workflow is flexible — you can substitute any two stains, and the analysis will still function correctly despite the namings of stains.
+Future updates will further generalize the app to support a wider range of staining combinations.

 ---